Hyperbolic geometry

 (Compare the above with Playfair's axiom, the modern version of Euclid's parallel postulate.)

 The hyperbolic plane is a plane where every point is a saddle point.

 Hyperbolic plane geometry is also the geometry of pseudospherical surfaces, surfaces with a constant negative Gaussian curvature.
 Saddle surfaces have negative Gaussian curvature in at least some regions, where they locally resemble the hyperbolic plane.

-A modern use of hyperbolic geometry is in the theory of special relativity, particularly the Minkowski model.
+The hyperboloid model of hyperbolic geometry provides a representation of events one temporal unit into the future in Minkowski space, the basis of special relativity.
+Each of these events corresponds to a rapidity in some direction.

 When geometers first realised they were working with something other than the standard Euclidean geometry, they described their geometry under many different names; Felix Klein finally gave the subject the name hyperbolic geometry to include it in the now rarely used sequence elliptic geometry (spherical geometry), parabolic geometry (Euclidean geometry), and hyperbolic geometry.

 In the former Soviet Union, it is commonly called Lobachevskian geometry, named after one of its discoverers, the Russian geometer Nikolai Lobachevsky.

-This page is mainly about the 2-dimensional (planar) hyperbolic geometry and the differences and similarities between Euclidean and hyperbolic geometry.
-See hyperbolic space for more information on hyperbolic geometry extended to three and more dimensions.